AlibabaCloudDocs/vod/intl.en-US/Best Practice/Upload videos by using the OSS native SDK.md

 ## Preparations

 -   Activate and configure ApsaraVideo VOD.
--   Obtain the AccessKey of your Alibaba Cloud account and the upload permission.
+-   Obtain the AccessKey pair of your Alibaba Cloud account and the upload permission.
 For more information, see [Overview](https://help.aliyun.com/document_detail/57055.html).

 ## Upload procedure